mikael-ros/picket/README.md

 ![How anchors affect the intersection](assets/previews/anchor.gif)

 > [!TIP]
-> If you stil want to adjust the position manually, use the *Origin* positions.
+> If you still want to adjust the position manually, use the *Origin* positions.
 Any adjustment of the normal *Position* vector will be overwritten otherwise.

 #### 📍 Offset
 You can adjust where in the tile the posts are placed.
 The addon will dynamically fill in posts where absent, so spacing is consistent.